NFC Guide: All You Need to Know About Near Field Communication

 Contactless cards are protected by the same technology that secures a regular EMV chip card.

 Mobile wallets like Apple Pay tokenize your bank details, meaning they replace your information with algorithmically generated random numbers called tokens.
 These tokens then pass through the networks needed to process the payment, without exposing your actual bank details.
 What’s more, these tokens change every time an NFC transaction takes place—so the data is nearly impossible to isolate and extract.
-NFC payments like Apple Pay are also locked down by the fingerprint technology built into the iPhone (you initiate an Apple Pay payment with Touch ID).
+NFC payments using Apple Pay are additionally locked with the fingerprint technology built into the iPhone, ensuring a higher level of digital security.
 Fraudsters may be tricky, but they can’t replicate your fingerprint.
+As further security assurance, Apple Pay is protected by Touch ID, Apple’s fingerprint technology.
+Therefore, even if your NFC-enabled device is stolen, your sensitive data remains secure in a digital form.
+This security is the reason why NFC payments using Apple Pay are supported only on newer iPhone models equipped with Touch ID.

 How do you pay with NFC?